JerichoJones/Old-STAK-Support-Guide/README.md

 	e.
 If useful, edit the screenshot with circles or arrows to highlight the error.

 7. Describe what steps you have performed in an attempt to resolve the issue.
-8. Complete the template below:
+8. Complete the applicable template section(s) below:
 _**Please provide as much as possible information to reproduce the issue.
 Use the section that applies to your issue.**_
+9. If you resolved your issue please add it to the Issue so others may benefit from your success!
+10. If you resolved your issue please close it.
+It would really help us out!
 ---

 # Issue with the execution of STAK